Analysis of UK Profit Warnings

 A profit warning is an official statement to the stock exchange from a publicly listed company that says that it will report full-year profits materially below management or market expectations.

-UK listed companies issued at least their third profit warning
+of UK listed companies issued profit warnings

 of FTSE Media companies warned, up from 15% in 2022.

 In Q4 2023, the median share price fall was18.8%

 on the day of warning, the highest in over four years.